 Visit Us for Premium Sake in California

-Located in Berkeley, CA, our American-based sake brewery provides one of the best things to do in San Francisco Bay Area — savor indulgent flavors from a culture you've never experienced.
+Located in Berkeley, CA, our American-based sake brewery provides one of the best things to do in the San Francisco Bay Area — savor indulgent flavors from a culture you've never experienced.
 As the number one sake company in the USA, we strive to provide unforgettable tastes that will enrich your culinary life.
 Call us for more information, or make a reservation for our next tasting session.